pdmosses/hyperlinked-twins/docs/browsing.md

     which may give different alignment from that shown in Spoofax.

-The colours, font-styles, and font-weights should appear the same in the browser as in Spoofax, when using a light theme.
+The colours, font-styles, and font-weights should appear the same in the browser as in Spoofax when using a light theme.
-Spoofax automatically changes the colours when Eclipse is using a dark theme;
+Spoofax automatically inverts the lightness of the colours when Eclipse is using a dark theme;
-this feature has not yet been implemented on the hyperlinked twins, so the toggle for switching to dark mode is currently missing.
+however, this feature has not yet been implemented on the hyperlinked twins, so the toggle for switching to dark mode is currently omitted.